- Tuition & Financial Aid Menu

 - Check your SOAR account or with Financial Services to see if you qualify for the Federal Work Study program and/or the Student Aid program.

-- The Career Planning and Job Placement Service of the Advising, Career and Transfer Center (ACTC).
+- The Career Counseling and Job Placement Services of the Advising, Career and Transfer Center (ACTC).
 Room 6-020, Jules Center, can help you connect with CANNONlink.
 CANNONlink is our campus employment network that lists JCC’s Work Study and Student Aid positions (as well as local, regional and national employment opportunities).

 - Register for CANNONlink online